Key takeaways

 What is a good authorization rate for a SaaS product?

-Industry average is 87%; B2B SaaS best-in-class sits at 96–98%.
-Every percentage point matters — on $10M GMV, 1% is $100K/year.
+Card-not-present industry average is around 87%; B2B SaaS best-in-class sits at 96–98% (Gr4vy, 2026).
+Every point matters — on $10M GMV, 1% is $100K a year.
 Segment by issuer country and card brand; a global number hides the EU or Brazil story.

 How do I prevent duplicate charges?